Monesco/chatandcode-frontend/README.md

-#Chat&Code
+# Chat&Code
+## Overview
-##Chat&Code is a full-stack web application built with React on the frontend and Express with SQLite on the backend.
+**Chat&Code** is a full-stack web application built with React on the frontend and Express with SQLite on the backend.
 It provides a user-friendly chat interface where users can create an account, log in, and communicate via chat.
 The app uses Chakra UI for styling, ensuring a consistent and modern design.

-###Author: Matheus Siqueira
+### Author: Matheus Siqueira

--Project Structure
+- Project Structure

-###Backend
+### Backend
 ```
 chatandcode-backend/
 ├── config/